Ziesmow/YTools/README.md

 the dependencies are bash (no shit scherlock) and yt-dlp.
 for proper working you need to run config.sh
 ## yt
-this is for watching films, only argument it wants is url in '' or ""
+this is for watching films, only argument it wants is url in '' or "", i know that mpv have this  option but hey why not it simple
 ## ytlink ecosystem
 the ecosystem for watching films from the list. if some film you like so much that you want to remeber it on the list.